 To see if the strong symmetry is broken down to the weak symmetry, we need to calculate the $B_{\text{II},nm}$ correlator.
 To this end, we need to calculate the purity $\Tr(\rho^2)$ for the denominator and $\Tr(\rho Z_nZ_m \rho Z_nZ_m)$ for the numerator.
 Since the Clifford simulation generates $\rho=\sum_{i}p_i|\psi_i\ra \la \psi_i|$ by sampling a stabilizer state $\vert\psi_i\ra$ with probability $p_i$, we can calculate the purity as $\Tr(\rho^2)=\sum_{i,j}p_ip_j |\la \psi_i|\psi_j\ra|^2$ by averaging $|\la \psi_i|\psi_j\ra|^2$ over realizations of two-copies of $\rho$.
 Likewise, quantities like $\Tr(\rho A\rho B)=\sum_{i,j}p_ip_j \la \psi_i|A|\psi_j\ra\la \psi_j|B|\psi_i\ra$ can be calculated by averaging $\la \psi_i|A|\psi_j\ra\la \psi_j|B|\psi_i\ra$ over realizations of two copies of $\rho$.
 The quantities $|\la \psi_i|\psi_j\ra|^2$ and $\la \psi_i|A|\psi_j\ra\la \psi_j|B|\psi_i\ra$ can be calculated efficiently if $|\psi_i\ra$ is a stabilizer state and $A$, $B$ are Pauli operators.
 This is shown in \cref{app:stabilizer}, and we outline the algorithm in \cref{alg:stab-overlap}.

-However, notice that, for the decohered cluster state $\rho_{\cal{C}}$, its purity is $\Tr(\rho^2)=2^{-N}$.
-This indicates that, in order to obtain a fixed multiplicative accuracy for the purity, one needs the number of samples growing exponentially in $N$.
+However, notice that, for the decohered cluster state $\rho_{\cal{C}}$, the purity is $\Tr(\rho^2)=2^{-N}$.
+This indicates that, in order to obtain a fixed multiplicative accuracy for the purity, one needs the number of samples to grow exponentially with $N$.
 We expect this would also generally be the case for quantities like $\Tr(\rho A \rho B)$ and for steady states at nonzero $\lambda$.
 Therefore, we only compute $B_{\text{II},nm}$ for small sizes $2N$.

 \cref{fig:b2_clifford} shows a plot of the $B_{\text{II}, nm}$ correlator for a closed chain of 14 qubits.
 For each $\lambda$ and value of $|m-n|$ in the plot, we average over between $2\times 10^5$ and $10^6$ samples.
 We find that $B_{\text{II},nm}$ is nonzero for $0<\lambda <1$.
 While not shown in the figures, we also calculate $A_{\text{II}, nm}$ and find that $A_{\text{II}, nm}=0$ exactly.
 This indicates that the steady state $\rho_{\lambda}$ for $0 < \lambda < 1$ indeed has SW-SSB.